-I’ve heard is a million times when I’m travelling in Asia “This place is so dirty, there’s rubbish everywhere!”
-And it’s true, in many places around the world not just Asia rubbish often just lays there on the side of the street, pollutes the waterways and washes up on beaches.
+I’ve heard it a million times when I’m traveling in Asia “This place is so dirty, there’s rubbish everywhere!”
+And it’s true, in many places around the world, not just Asia rubbish often just lays there on the side of the street, pollutes the waterways, and washes up on beaches.
 But how did it get there?

 Simple, someone didn’t put it in the bin!